gayfamicom/deer-social/README.md

-# deer.social
+# bsky.meowing.zip

-This is a soft fork of [social app](https://github.com/bluesky-social/social-app).
+This is a soft fork of [deer-social](https://github.com/a-viv-a/deer-social) which is also a soft fork of [social app](https://github.com/bluesky-social/social-app).

 Get the app itself: